- 1 Purpose

 Irrespective of the source of funding (e.g. research grants) all appointments will be made at step one of the classification level unless authorised by the Delegate.

 4.4 Conversion to a continuing position

-Prior to the expiration of a fixed-term appointment and following consultation with the Executive Director (Human Resources), the Delegate may seek approval to convert a fixed-term position to a continuing position where it is determined that there is an ongoing organisational need and budget allocation for the position on a continuing basis.
+Prior to the expiration of a fixed-term appointment and following consultation with the Chief People Officer, the Delegate may approve the conversion of a fixed-term position to a continuing position where it is determined that there is an ongoing organisational need and budget allocation for the position on a continuing basis.